-additional inclusion criteria can be added to suit the specific experimental protocol as needed, including constrictor responses to adrenergic agonists such as phenylephrine (10-7 M), dilator responses to additional stimuli such as adenosine (10-5 M) or hypoxia (reduction in 0% O2 in the equilibration gas)section “”All required solutions are prepared as appropriate, with attention paid to .
+additional inclusion criteria can be added to suit the specific experimental protocol as needed, including constrictor responses to adrenergic agonists such as phenylephrine (10-7 M), dilator responses to additional stimuli such as adenosine (10-5 M) or hypoxia (reduction in 0% O2 in the equilibration gas)

+4.5) The following section is an example of a “mock experiment”.
+All required solutions are prepared as appropriate, with attention paid to account the dilution factor of the PSS in the vessel chamber.
 As an example, for some of our equipment, the volume of the vessel chamber is 20 ml.
 As such, 20 l of a 10-2 M stock solution results in an effective concentration of 10-5 M in the vessel chamber bath.
 Following vessel removal, cannulation, equilibration and validation as described above, the experiment is ready to commence.
 Specifics such as treatment randomization and effectiveness are experiment specific and would consume excessive space for this effort.
 As such, these are not included in detail.

 Initial control responses are determined.
 For an example physiological stimulus such as myogenic activation (pressure-induced constriction), intralumenal pressure is randomly altered over the desired range, and the vessel is allowed an appropriate period of time to respond (in this case, we would allow a 5-7 minute period).
 For an example pharmacological stimulus such as challenge with acetylcholine, the drug is added to the back from stock solutions in a random order.
 In this case, we would normally use a range from 10-9 to 10-5 M in the bath, with washout being defined as a restoration of equilibration diameter.
 As acetylcholine is a fast acting agent, maximal dilator responses can readily be achieved in only a few seconds.
 Other agents (such as peptides) can take much longer to elicit a maximal response and this much be taken into account, as well as the time period taken for effective washout.
 Once control responses have been collected, specific interventions can be imposed on the system, including incubation of the vessel with receptor agonists/antagonists, agents acting at specific ion channels, instigation of altered intraluminal pressure, differences in equilibration gases or pharmacological agents targeted at specific enzymatic systems, to name a few of the most common interventions